 ...Then and Now

 Outside Dilkusha, the historic home in Seoul of Bruce Taylor, American businessman who witnessed the March 1, 1919, revolution and filed the first report for the Associated Press in Tokyo.
 His son tells the story behind the story in "Korea Witness."
-This stately mansion, whose name means "Palace of Heart's Delight" in Persian, is now occupied rent-free by 14 different families, probably including the owner of the black car.
-The Korean government is trying to get them all to move out and turn the home into a tourist attraction , The sign hanging from the outside wall reminds visitors of its significance.
+The sign hanging from the outside wall reminded visitors of its significance before its conversion into a museum.
 (Chance Dorland photo)

 135 Years of War, Crisis and News in the Land of the Morning Calm

 "Korea's noblest hopes and bitterest defeats seem so close.
 The ability to transport the reader through space and time with printed words; that's the debt the reader owes to the skilled chroniclers in this book...."

 "...an inside look at the evolution of the peninsula from its fin de siècle days as the isolationist 'Hermit Kingdom,' to the outbreak of the Korean War (often unfortunately called the "Forgotten War") and its eventual plunge into the industrial and digital age....it is good to know there are those out there whose job it is to bear witness and to ensure there will never again be another forgotten war...."